The-Debarghya/Internet-Technology-Labs/README.md

 - Each one can be tested separately.

-## How to test & Assignment Contents?
+## How to test & What are the Assignment Contents?

 - `Assn1`: A Redis-Like commandline **Key-value pair** store.
 Users need to authenticate and interact with the server.
   - *How to simulate?*: First create a json file containing usernames and **Bcrypt hashed** passwords using _util.py_.
 Then run _server.py_ next test the server with _client.py_.